-Improve process safety competencies with subject matter discussions.
+Improve process safety and environmental competencies with subject matter discussions.

 Hold four (4) committee teleconferences.

-Challenge each member to submit at least one (1) thing they would like to see from this committee in 2019.
+Challenge each member to submit at least one (1) thing they would like to see from this committee in 2020 by the April meeting.

 Share your Challenge: Members share a current workplace challenge to seek assistance from other members who have had similar challenges.